suryathecreator/tom/README.md

 Experiments A through D represent the 4 different detectors.
 The different s values are the 3 different RTN experiments mentioned in the paper.
 The raw_videos directory present within each s value is the cropped and centered (for analytic consistency across detectors and s values) video used within each analysis.

 Videos above a certain limit struggle to fit on YouTube, so some videos were placed on YouTube.
-If one desires to recreate the analysis, the videos present can be downloaded from YouTube using this link: https://ytmp4.is/en/ (all at the risk of the user).
+If one desires to recreate the analysis, the videos presented can be downloaded from YouTube using this link: https://ytmp4.is/en/ (at the user's own risk).

 This paper acknowledges Dr. Gary Oas for his guidance throughout the project.